PSPDFKit/PDFXKit/README.md

 please consult the documentation first.
 You'll have to add PSPDFKit as well as PDFXKit as a dependency to your `Podfile`.

-PDFXKit supports Xcode 9 only, which is currently in Beta.
-This might cause bugs with the current Cocoapods release.
-Therefore, you'll have to use a **prerelease** version of **Cocoapods**: `gem install cocoapods --pre`.

 ``` Ruby
 # Replace `YourAppName` with your app's target name.
 target :YourAppName do